jlubi333/jpl-blog/_posts/2016-07-28-algebraic-operations-on-melodies.md

 twelve pitch classes.
 But you know what else there is twelve of?
 Hours in a day.
 Coincidence?
 Yeah, pretty much... or is it?

-Yeah, it is. *However*, we can borrow the idea of modular arithmetic from clocks and apply it here beautifully.
+Yeah, it is.
+However, we *can* borrow the idea of modular arithmetic from clocks and apply it here beautifully.
 Remember that our pitch classes behave just like the hands on a clock: one semitone above G♯ is A. In a sense, twelve (G♯) "equals" zero (A).
 In the case of the integers, we would say that twelve is